All Episodes

 It's acceptable as long as they have future voters.

-It's just so maddening those numbers you showed us last night.
+It's just so maddening, those numbers you showed us last night.

 That's our job.

-We live in a time where it is twenty-four-seven, nonstop rage and hate, conspiracy theories, and and it's now by any means necessary to stop Trump.
+It is amazing to me, Don, we live in a time where it is 24-7, non-stop rage and hate, conspiracy theories, and it's now by any means necessary to stop Trump.

-There's nothing there's every everything's on the table.
+There's nothing, everything's on the table.

 They're so triggered by it all.